Leggie

 What is Leggie in Cricket?

-So, leggie is a rather unpopular slang term.
+In other words, leggie in cricket is a slang phrase that is not very common.
 A similar technique in cricket is often called the leg break delivery or the leg spin delivery.
-But confusion already appears here because they are not the same thing.
-Strictly speaking, the leg break delivery is a type of leg spin delivery.
-This is the name given to the serve that a right-handed bowler makes to a right-handed batsman.
+However, there is already a sense of misunderstanding in this situation since they are not the same thing.
+On a more technical level, the leg break delivery may be classified as a sort of leg spin delivery.
+The serve that a right-handed bowler delivers to a right-handed batter is referred to by this moniker due to its specific characteristics.

-In general, the leg spin delivery is a type of service in which the bowler spins the ball to hit the ground and swing away from the leg side towards the offside, which is located at a distance from the right-handed batsman.
+From a broad standpoint, the leg spin delivery is a sort of service in which the bowler spins the ball such that it hits the ground and swings away from the leg side towards the offside, which is situated at a distance from the right-handed batter.

-With this technique, the ball can reach a speed of 75 – 95 kilometers per hour, and the final speed depends not only on the skill of the bowler but also on the direction of the wind and other external circumstances.
+Through the use of this method, the ball has the potential to achieve speeds ranging from 75 to 95 kilometers per hour.
+The ultimate velocity of the ball is contingent not only on the expertise of the bowler, but also on the direction of the wind and other external factors.

 Leggie is the most dangerous thing for a right-handed batsman.
 For him, hitting such a ball is the most difficult, even if he guessed the bowler maneuver because the ball is flying to the left and the bat is in his right hand.

-At the same time, the term leggie is often used in relation to players who mastered this technique perfectly.
+At the same time, the term leggie in cricket is often used in relation to players who mastered this technique perfectly.
 These include the following bowlers:

 - Bernard Bosanquet is an Englishman whose career started in the first half of the 20th century.
 While bowling, he used leg breaks and was the first to prove its effectiveness, according to some sources – even invented it.